leocho1989/jsproject/README.md

-# Olympic games medals information(2012-2016)
+# 2016 Rio Olympic games medals information

 ## Background
 * Olympic games is happening in Tokyo at the moment, I am a big volleyball fan and like watching olympic games, especially volleyball.
-So I want to make a data visualization of Summer Olympic games medals information from 2012 to 2016.
+So I want to make a data visualization of 2016 Rio Olympic games medals information.

 ## Functionality & MVPs

 In Olympic games medals, users will be able to:

-* Users can view medals data in years(specific host country),ranked by total medals won.
+* Users can view medals data,by total medals ranking.
-* Users can view medals data by different countries, with competition details including individual winners and winning score.
+* Users can choose to view medals data by gold, silver, bronze medals.
-* Users can view data in different sports categories.
+* Users can view medals data by different countries, with all the medalist information.
-* Users can view medal performance for an individual athlete in Olympics.
+* Users can view data in different sports categories and medalists.

 In addition, this project will include:

-* An About modal describing the background
+* An About modal describing the background.
-* A production README
+* A production README.

 ## Wireframes